vg-json-data/sm-json-data/logicalRequirements.md

 {"lavaFrames": 70}
 ```

+__Additional considerations:__

+Much like the other logical elements that represent environmental frame damage, the lava frame counts listed in this project might not be stricly "perfect" play, but they are very much unforgiving.
+Their most significant value is to provide relative lengths to different lava runs.
+It's recommended to apply a leniency factor to those, possibly as an option that can vary by difficulty.

 #### spikeHits object
 A `spikeHits` object represents the need for Samus to intentionally take a number of hits from spikes.
 This is meant to be converted to a flat health value based on item loadout.
 The vanilla damage per spike hit is 60 with Power Suit, 30 with Varia, and 15 with Gravity Suit.